 Why Trust GearLab

 This battery of testing includes expertise and input from a massive team of people, including serious coffee nerds with impressive backgrounds working and excelling in the field of coffee brewing, like Michelle Powell, Liz Nelson, and Penney Garrett.
-Both Liz and Penney are coffee industry veterans, spending over 20 combined years perfecting brew methods and teaching palette training.
+Both Liz and Penney are coffee industry veterans, spending over 20 combined years perfecting brew methods and teaching palate training.
 Liz now runs her own importing and roasting business based in Colorado.
 Michelle adds another decade of experience to the mix, having trained at several prestigious pioneering coffee institutions and twice competed in the Southwest Regional Barista Competition.
 These ladies helped to research, design, and carry out many of the tests for our varied coffee categories.
 They each added their expertise and intimate knowledge of how to brew the perfect cup to ensure each product is adequately tested for amateurs and pros alike.

 We leave no stone unturned when testing coffee brewing methods.